 In honor of World Breastfeeding Week (yes, yes, I know–it ended yesterday), we need to talk about a widely overlooked aspect of breastfeeding, its recipients!

 Nope, I am not talking about our babies.
 (After all, who could overlook them?)
-I am talking about their gut bacteria.
+I am talking about our babies’ gut bacteria.

-Breast milk contains special carbohydrates (called HMOs for Human Milk Oligosaccharides) designed to nourish specific gut bacteria, especially a type known as Bifidobacteria.
-Bifidobacteria contain genes desiged to metabolize HMOs–implying they have co-evolved with us for a long time.
+Breast milk contains carbohydrates (known as HMOs, for Human Milk Oligosaccharides) specially designed to nourish specific gut bacteria, particularly Bifidobacteria.
+Bifidobacteria contain genes designed to metabolize HMOs–implying they have co-evolved with us for a long time.

 This process of seeding your baby’s gut begins not with breastfeeding, though, but before birth.
 During pregnancy, women’s bodies cultivate these bacteria while pruning out others, seemingly in preparation to pass them onto our babies during birth.

 Breastfeeding may benefit health indirectly–by cultivating the right gut bacteria.
 Scientists now believe that having the right balance of gut bacteria helps to calibrate your baby’s immune system and metabolism, possibly with lifelong effects.